In this section we will find the areas of two rather complicated

 Note that both snowflakes touch the boundary of the circumscribed hexagon in infinitely many points.

-It is natural to ask whether the sets and are the same.
+It is natural to ask whether the sets and

 The snowflakes were discovered by Helge von